moneyforward/insdog/src/site/markdown/4-Design/ComponentInteractions.md

 ## Programming Model

-Following is a code example that illustrates how a test class for `autotest-ca` will be written.
+Following is a code example that illustrates how a test class for **InsDog** will be written.

 <details>
 <summary>